adamrdrew/hieroglyphs/.ushabti/docs/views-ui.md

 1. Add `.accessibilityLabel()` and `.accessibilityHint()` to buttons and controls
 2. Add `.accessibilityValue()` to selection state
 3. Test with VoiceOver and Keyboard navigation
-4. Add keyboard shortcuts for common actions (e.g., Cmd+N for New Project)